Graphical configuration spaces, Contractads and Formality: Little disks contractads

 \subsection{Little disks contractad $\D_d$}

 The little $d$-disks contractad $\D_d$ is a topological contractad, generalising the little $n$-disks operad.
 Each component of this contractad $\D_d(\Gr)$ consists of configurations of $n$-dimensional disks in the unit disk labeled by the vertex set of a graph, such that interiors of disks corresponding to adjacent vertices do not intersect.
-In other words, an element of $\D_d(\Gr)$ is a family of rectilinear\footnote{We only allow dilations and translations} embeddings $\{f_v\colon \mathbb{D}^d\to \mathbb{D}^d, v\in V_{\Gr}\}$ satisfying the edge-non-intersecting condition:
+In other words, an element of $\D_d(\Gr)$ is a family of ``rectilinear''\footnote{By rectilinear embedding we mean the map given by dilations and translations of $\Real^{d}$} embeddings $\{f_v\colon \mathbb{D}^d\to \mathbb{D}^d, v\in V_{\Gr}\}$ of open discs $\mathbb{D}^d$ satisfying the edge-non-intersecting condition:

 The contractad structure is given by the insertion of an outer disk of one configuration in the interior of a subdisk of another configuration, as in the example in Figure~\ref{fig:disccomp}.